Morphisms of Berkovich curves and the different function: Main results

 A connected open domain $V\subset Y$ will be called {\em wide} if $S=\oV\setminus V$ is a finite non-empty set of type 2 points.
 (Then $V$ is a wide open curve as defined by Coleman.)
 Note that $V$ is a connected component of $Y\setminus S$.
-Genus of a wide open domain $V$ is defined similarly to the genus of nice compact curves, namely $g(V)=h^1(V)+\sum_{y\in V}g(y)$.
+The genus of a wide open domain $V$ is defined similarly to the genus of a nice compact curve, namely $g(V)=h^1(V)+\sum_{y\in V}g(y)$.
 We will not need the following remark, so its justification is omitted.

-\begin{remark} (i) Wide open domains typically appear as formal fibers, i.e. preimages of the reduction map $\pi\:Y\to\gtY$, where $\gtY$ is a formal model of $Y$.
+\begin{remark} (i) Wide open domains typically appear as formal fibers, i.e. preimages of closed points under the reduction map $\pi\:Y\to\gtY_s$, where $\gtY$ is a formal model of $Y$.
 In fact, one can show that any wide open $V$ is a formal fiber of some formal model.

 (ii) If $\gty$ is a closed point of $\gtY_s$ and $V=\pi^{-1}(\gty)$ then $g(V)=\delta_\gty-n_\gty+1$, where $n_\gty$ is the number of branches at $\gty$ and $\delta_\gty$ is the classical $\delta$-invariant of $\gty$, that measures the contribution of $\gty$ to the arithmetic genus.
 In other words, if $Z$ is the normalization of $\gtY_s$ and $z$ is the preimage of $\gty$ in $Z$ with semilocal ring $\calO_z=\calO_{Z,z}$, then $n_\gty$ is the number of points in $z$ and $\delta_\gty=\dim_\tilk(\calO_z/\calO_\gty)$. \end{remark}